The Incredible Environment of the Turks and Caicos!

-In this section, you’ll find articles on the history, plant and animal life, and geology that makes the Turks and Caicos such a spectacular tourism destination.
+In this section, you’ll find articles on the history, plant life, animal life, and geology that make the Turks and Caicos such a spectacular tourism destination.

-Our islands are home to a delicate eco-system balance that creates perpetrates our exquisite beaches, reefs and wetlands.
-Barrier reefs and coral surround much of our archipelago, and as they grow and are naturally broken-down by fish species, produce the white, peach and pinks beach sands that the Turks and Caicos are famous for.
+Our islands are home to a delicate ecosystem balance that creates and perpetuates our exquisite beaches, reefs, and wetlands.
+Barrier reefs and coral surround much of our archipelago, and as they grow and are naturally broken down by fish species.
+These actions produce the white, peach, and pinks beach sands that the Turks and Caicos are famous for.
 In turn, the wetland and mangrove channels act as nurseries and fisheries for the marine wildlife that support and maintain the reefs.

 The selection of animal life in the country is amazing.
-In the ocean, reef fish, stingrays, sharks, dolphins and turtles are common, and bird life that can be seen in the wetlands is just as impressive, with sighting including many varieties of egrets and herons, pelicans, ospreys, kestrels, owls, long-tailed tropic birds and flamingos.
+In the ocean, reef fish, stingrays, sharks, dolphins, and turtles are common, and the bird life which can be seen in the wetlands is just as impressive, with sightings including many varieties of egrets and herons, pelicans, ospreys, kestrels, owls, long-tailed tropic birds, and flamingos.

 Many types of seasonal and migrational visitors make their way to the Turks and Caicos as well.
-During the winter months, humpback whales and pilot whales and manta rays make an appearance.
-On land, peregrine falcons, rosette spoonbills, cormorants and frigatebirds can be seen at times.
+During the winter months, humpback whales, pilot whales, and manta rays make an appearance.
+On land, peregrine falcons, rosette spoonbills, cormorants and frigatebirds can be seen at times as well.

 Limestone is highly susceptible to dissolution by carbonic acid, and this action, referred to as the Karst Process, is seen almost everywhere in the Turks and Caicos where the limestone bedding is exposed.

-The more-impressive Karst features in the county are our larger caves, sinkholes and blue holes, some of which are notable on a region and global scale.
+The more-impressive Karst features in the county are our larger caves, sinkholes, and blue holes, some of which are notable on a regional and global scale.
 Two such sites stand out, the Middle Caicos Ocean Hole, probably the widest blue hole known, and Conch Bar Caves, the largest dry cave system in the Antilles.